oshelot/Wallarm-Solutions-Engineer-Challenge/README.md

 ### Issues and Resolutions

 - At first, the deployed Node was not visible in Console.
 Used both Admin/Deploy API tokens with same results.
 Looked at Documentation and noticed there are separate deployments for US/EU.
 Suspected my "audit" URL may be a trial environment.
 Checked to see if *audit.api.wallarm.com* resolved.
-When successful, updated the config file and Node registered.| Tenant URL was `my.audit.wallarm.com`; updated to `WALLARM_API_HOST=audit.api.wallarm.com`.
+When successful, updated the config file and Node registered.
 - Mode seemed to be stuck in "monitoring" despite blocking despite `.env`.
 The issue was I had hard-coded mode in Compose file.
 Updated Compose to use `WALLARM_MODE: "${WALLARM_MODE:-monitoring}"` and recreated container.
 Worked properly after that.
 - Generating reports wasn't working at first.
 Upon investigation, a missing "volume mapping" was discovered.
 Added `../reports:/app/reports` and set `--reportPath /app/reports`.
 Once done, reports generated properly.